Amy lost 50 lb*

 *People following the WW program can expect to lose 1-2 pounds/week.
-Amy, Wellness Coach, lost weight on a prior program and is continuing on WW FreestyleTM.
+Amy, WW Coach, lost weight on a prior program and is continuing on WW FreestyleTM.
 Watch her journey of getting fit and keeping up with her brood in the video below.

 In Amy’s words: